 Prohibition to spend the regular weekly rest period in the vehicle

-- Article 8 of Regulation (EG) No. 561/2006 has been reformed to state explicitly and unambiguously that the weekly rest period must not be spent in the vehicle.
-Previously, this prohibition had not been explicitly regulated in the legal text, but had rather been implied by the rules of Article 8, thus creating an undesirable scope for interpretation.
+Article 8 of Regulation (EG) No. 561/2006 has been amended to state explicitly and unambiguously that the weekly rest period must not be spent in the vehicle.
+Previously, this prohibition had not been explicitly regulated in the legal text, but had rather been implied by the provisions of Article 8, thus creating an undesirable scope for interpretation.
 The ECJ had already confirmed the prohibition in 2017.
-With the new regulations, there is no longer any doubt that the regular weekly rest periods and every other rest period of more than 45 hours, which is taken to compensate a previously shortened weekly rest period, must not be spent in the vehicle or on parking areas.
-Rather, these rest periods are to be spent in appropriate and gender-sensitive accommodation with adequate sleeping and sanitary facilities, unless the driver returns to his/her place of residence.
+With the amendment, there is no longer any doubt that the regular weekly rest periods and every other rest period of more than 45 hours, which is taken to compensate a previously shortened weekly rest period, must not be spent in the vehicle or on parking areas.
+Instead, these rest periods are to be spent in appropriate and gender-friendly accommodation with adequate sleeping and sanitary facilities, unless the driver returns to their place of residence.
 The costs of such accommodation are to be borne by the employer.

-- Drivers engaged in international freight transport will be allowed to take two consecutive reduced weekly rest periods outside the Member State in which their company is established.
+Drivers engaged in international freight transport will be allowed to take two consecutive reduced weekly rest periods outside the Member State in which their company is established.
 However, this is subject to the condition that the driver takes at least four weekly rest periods in four consecutive weeks, two of which must be regular weekly rest periods.
-If two reduced weekly rest periods were taken consecutively, the next rest period must be taken - as a compensation for these two reduced weekly rest periods - before the subsequent weekly rest period.
+If two reduced weekly rest periods were taken consecutively, the next rest period must be taken before the subsequent weekly rest period as compensation for these two reduced weekly rest periods.

 - appropriate lighting and visibility;